• Skip to primary navigation

 • Beat the cream cheese and butter together until smooth.
 Beat in ½ cup of the powdered sweetener, then beat in the strawberry puree until smooth.

-• In another bowl, beat the whipping cream with the remaining 2 tablespoon of powdered sweetener until it holds stiff peaks.
+• In another bowl, beat the whipping cream with the remaining 2 tbsp of powdered sweetener until it holds stiff peaks.

 • Gently fold the cream cheese mixture and the whipped cream together until no streaks remains.
 Pipe on to cooled cupcakes and refrigerated at least 1 hour to set.